A Table Full Of Joy

 • Spread the marshmallow fluff over the top of the cooled pie.

 • Broil on high until the marshmallow is golden brown.
-This will only take a minute or two depending on how close your pie is to the broiler.
-Please just watch the pie the entire time.
+This will only take a minute or two, depending on how close your pie is to the broiler.
+Watch the pie the entire time.
 It can go from not toasted to burned very fast!

 Notes